 Planting autumn garlic will provide you with an early crop next year.
-A member of the onion family garlic, is a staple of the Mediterranean and Asian diets and many consider it to be a super food.
-Full of vitamins and minerals, garlic is a powerful natural antibiotic and is thought to protect against colds and flus.
-Of course it also wards off vampires and Scottish midges!
+A member of the onion family garlic is a staple of the Mediterranean and Asian diets and many consider it to be a superfood.
+Full of vitamins and minerals, garlic is a powerful natural antibiotic and is thought to protect against colds and cases of flu.
+Of course, it also wards off vampires and Scottish midges!

 There are two major types of garlic, soft-neck and hard-neck.
 The main differences being that soft-neck have a stronger flavour and store better than the hard-neck.
-So, if you like a mild garlic and intend to use it soon after harvesting then select a hard-neck variety, otherwise go for soft-neck.
+So, if you like mild garlic and intend to use it soon after harvesting, select a hard-neck variety, otherwise go for soft-neck.

 When planting your autumn garlic carefully break the bulb into cloves and plant them just below the surface.
 They will grow happily direct in the garden or in pots but do need a sunny spot in which to ripen.
 Plant each clove about 15cm apart and in time each will develop into a complete bulb.

 Harvest wet garlic in June, whilst the leaves are green and the bulbs are still developing.
-Wet garlic is wonderful in risotto or try adding it to roasted new potatoes.
+Wet garlic is wonderful in risotto or why not try adding it to roasted new potatoes?
 It doesn’t store well so only harvest what you need, leaving the rest to develop.

 In July the leaves will start to turn yellow.
 Once they are raffia-like lift the bulbs and dry them before storing.
 If you love the taste but worry about garlic breath, then grow some parsley alongside.
 Chewing fresh parsley will remove any unwanted aroma.